Get started

 Ensure that all layers have the same resolution, the same number of layers, and that they match the number of years in your occurrence files.
 If you want to use the same layer for all observations, include just one file in the subdirectory and set all timestamp values to 1 or remove the timestamp column.

-3. Projection layers (Optional): If you want to make predictions, upload your projection data here.
+1. Projection layers (optional): If you want to make predictions, upload your projection data here.
 This file has the same format as the environmental data file, and the subdirectories must match those used for fitting the model.
 You can upload multiple ZIP files if you want to predict multiple scenarios (e.g., different temperature increase scenarios).

-4. Study area (Optional): If your rasters cover a larger area than your study region, you can provide a polygon to delimit your study area (formats: GPKG, KML or GeoJSON).
+2. Study area (optional): If your rasters cover a larger area than your study region, you can provide a polygon to delimit your study area (e.g., GPKG, KML or GeoJSON).
 This will remove points outside the polygon and mask the environmental variables accordingly.

 Analysis options